MethodicalAcceleratorDesign/MAD-NG/docs/source/monomial.rst

 Iterators
 =========

 .. function:: ipairs(mono)
    :noindex:

    Return an :type:`ipairs` iterator suitable for generic :const:`for` loops.
 The generated values are those returned by :func:`mono[i]`.

 C API
 =====

 .. c:type:: ord_t

    The variable order type, which is an alias for 8-bit unsigned integer.
-Monomials are arrays of variable orders in the C API, i.e. :var:`a[n]`, where their size :var:`n` is tracked separately.
+In the C API, monomials are arrays of variable orders with their size :var:`n` tracked separately, i.e. :var:`a[n]`.

 .. c:function:: ssz_t mad_mono_str (ssz_t n, ord_t a[n], str_t s)